Sriramnat100/ASDRP_Files/README.md

     import numpy as np

 4. **Change paths**
+    ```bash
-    Change the testing and training directories appropriately, then run the cells in order.
+    # Change the testing and training directories appropriately, then run the cells in order.
+    train_dir = "path/to/training/data"
+    test_dir = "path/to/testing/data"

 ## Credits